GDQuest/meta/video-guidelines.md

 **The longer the recording session, the longer you should warm up**.

 Here's a [short vocal warm up](https://www.youtube.com/watch?v=9tXK7cw9mrg) from Julian Treasure's TED talk.
 You want to warm up your lips, your tongue, and your jaw.
 The siren exercise then focuses on the vocal cords.
 To improve pronunciation of specific sounds, add a few [tongue twisters](http://pun.me/pages/tongue-twisters.php): they'll serve both as an exercise and complete your warm up.

+## Video editing

+Avoid abrupt cuts in both the audio and the video.
+You should cut mistakes and long silences or hesitations, but avoid cutting too much between words.
+Especially if you are editing live footage: too many cuts and the video will feel robotic or sped up.
+There's a natural rhythm to the human speech that you want to preserve.